lucasschejtman/resttogql-workshop/instructions/content/40_part2_mutations/42_mutation_instructions.md

 +++

 ## Our Goal
-The goal of this section is to change how the Detai page loads it displayed data.
+The goal of this section is to change how the Detail page loads it displayed data.
 Currenly it is using the following RESTful endpoints /companies/{id}/stock .
 We want to change this to use oue new GraphQL schema that we looked at in the last section.

 ### Client Changes